TonyPhipps/tech-notes/3dprinting-fdm.md

 ### Retraction Speed
 Determines how quickly retraction is carried out.
+- Prusaslicer default for Core ONE is 25mm/s
+- PETG
-- PETG - Start at 20mm/s and go up by 1-5mm/s increments until oozing/stringing goes away
+  - Start at 20mm/s and go up by 1-5mm/s increments until oozing/stringing goes away
-- PETG - Retraction Speed is more important than Length/Distance, but Retraction Length/Distance being too high can show similar symptoms.
+  - Retraction Speed is more important than Length/Distance, but Retraction Length/Distance being too high can show similar symptoms.

 ### Deretraction Speed (or Restart Speed)
 Determines how quickly filament is fed after a retraction.
+- PETG
-- PETG - Start at 0 (or same as Retraction) and reduce speed if blank spots form, especially visible when retracting for each layer.
+  - Start at 0 (or same as Retraction) and reduce speed if blank spots form, especially visible when retracting for each layer.

 ### Minimum Travel after Retraction
 Controls how frequently retraction occurs in a specific area.
+- PETG
-- PETG - 1-2mm.
+  - 1-2mm.
 Start at 2mm and reduce by 0.1mm increments

 ## Travel Speed
+- PETG
-- PETG - First layer speed 15-25mm
+  - First layer speed 15-25mm
   - set to 999 and let printer go as fast as possible when not printing
   - Higher is typically better to avoid ooze/drip

 ## Max Volumetric Speed